tetloose/tetloose-wp/Docs/Setup/setup.md

 ## Database

-1. Create a new database `database-name`
+1. Create a new database `database-project-name`

 ## VHost